|Nutritional Guidelines (per serving)|

 In a large mixing bowl, combine 3/4 cup sugar and 2 tablespoons flour; add sour cream, egg, vanilla, and 1/8 teaspoon of salt.
 Add the apples and mix thoroughly; pour into the unbaked pie shell.

-Bake in the preheated oven for 20 minutes.
+Bake in the preheated oven for 20 minutes and remove.
 Reduce the oven temperature to 325 F.

 Combine 1/3 cup sugar with 1 teaspoon cinnamon and 1/3 cup flour; cut in butter.
 Sprinkle over the apples and return the pie to the oven.